ipsKenni/WordPress-theme-Finder/README.md

+# Wordpress-themes-finder
-# Wordpress-themes-finder — Simple and Fast Wordpress finder
+## Simple and Fast Wordpress theme finder
 This script is a simple, fast, way to find out which theme a Wordpress page uses.

 ## Authors